-The history of Joachimsthal begins in the 16th century, when silver was found here.
-From that time, the city and the whole area grew rapidly, and made the Counts von Schlick one of the richest noble families in Bohemia.
+The history of Joachimsthal began in the 16th century when silver was found here.
+From that time, the city and the whole area grew rapidly and made Counts von Schlick one of the richest noble families in Bohemia.
 The Schlicks had coins minted, which were called Joachimsthalers.
 They gave their name to the Thaler and thence to the dollar.
-In the year 1523 the Reformation began.
-In the Schmalkaldic War (1546-47) Joachimsthal was occupied by Saxon troops.
+In the year 1523, the Reformation began.
+In the Schmalkaldic War (1546-47), Joachimsthal was occupied by Saxon troops.
 In 1621, many Protestant citizens and people from the mountains migrated to nearby Saxony.

 In the 19th century, the town was the very important location of an administrative office responsible for mines and iron production.
 Mining was still a prominent department in this period.
 As well as silver ore, nickel, bismuth and uranium were also extracted.
-There were also other industries, for example an enormous tobacco factory, together with facilities for the manufacture of gloves and corks, and of bobbin lace.
+For example, there were also other industries, an enormous tobacco factory, together with facilities for the manufacture of gloves and corks and of bobbin lace.

 The first radon spa in the world was established in Jáchymov in 1906.
 Soon afterwards, the renowned medical institution Radium Palace was built.
 In 1975, a new large medical facility was put into service, named after the academic František Běhounek.

 Getting there: the best way is to také the bus from Florenc station.